Dimensional Crossover in a Quantum Gas of Light: Main Text

 To conclude, we have experimentally studied the dimensional crossover from a {2D} isotropic harmonically trapped photon gas to a photon gas confined to {1D} around the transition from a thermal to the quantum degenerate case.
 This crossover is accompanied by a softening of the phase transition, which crosses from a true {second-order} phase transition to a BEC in {2D} to a continuous behaviour in {1D}, indicated by the behaviour of the chemical potential {and the internal energy of the photon gas} for different photon numbers.

 For the future, it will be interesting to study different trapping potentials for the photons, and investigate the spatial correlations~\cite{Damm.2017}.
-While in 1D no true long-range order is possible, in our finite-size system the correlations can extend over the whole system.
-In the cavity platform the losses can be tuned from a nearly lossless system to the case of a driven-dissipative condensate by modifying the low-frequency cutoff~\cite{Oeztuerk.2021}, which is expected to alter the correlations in the system.
-Also, the structuring method presented here allows great flexibility in the design of potentials for photons, ranging from continuous potentials like the ones presented here to tunnel-coupled lattice structures with large tunneling rates.
+While in 1D for the harmonically trapped system no true long-range order is possible, in our finite-size system the correlations can extend over the whole system.
+In the cavity platform the losses can be tuned from a nearly lossless system to the case of a driven-dissipative condensate by modifying the low-frequency cutoff~\cite{Oeztuerk.2021}, which is expected to alter the correlations in the system, and additionally influence the polarization properties of the condensate \cite{Moodie.2017}.
+Also, the structuring method presented here, based on polymer structures within the cavity, allows great flexibility in the design of potentials for photons, ranging from continuous potentials like the ones presented here to tunnel-coupled lattice structures with large tunneling rates.
 For example, potentials with a logarithmic level spacing have been proposed for factorization of large numbers \cite{Gleisberg_2013}, and in tunnel-coupled potentials, the influence of loss and drive e.g. leads to stable vortices~\cite{Gladilin.2020,Wouters.2022}, clustering~\cite{Panico.2023} or the emergence of a {KPZ}-like scaling in the correlations~\cite{Fontaine.2022}, and for 1D chains the emergence of surface states is possible in the presence of a retarded thermooptic interaction~\cite{Strinati.2022}.

 \textbf{Acknowledgements} We acknowledge valuable discussions with E. Stein and A. Pelster.
-This work has been supported by the Deutsche Forschungsgemeinschaft through CRC/Transregio 185 OSCAR (project No.\ 277625399).
-J. Schmitt acknowledges financial support by the EU (ERC, TopoGrand, 101040409), M. Weitz and J. Schmitt by the Cluster of Excellence ML4Q (EXC 2004/1-390534769).
+This work has been supported by the Deutsche Forschungsgemeinschaft through CRC/Transregio 185 OSCAR (project No.\ 277625399, all authors).
+We acknowledge financial support by the EU (ERC, TopoGrand, 101040409, JSchmitt), by the DLR with funds provided by the BMWi (Grant No. 50WM2240, FV and MW), and by the Cluster of Excellence ML4Q (EXC 2004/1-390534769, MW and JSchmitt).